bright-op/bright-op-todoApp/README.md

 ### Useful resources

-- [Example resource 1](https://sortablejs.github.io/Sortable/) - This helped me for drag and drop with animations.
+- (https://sortablejs.github.io/Sortable/) - This helped me for drag and drop with animations.
 I really liked this pattern and will use it going forward.

 ## Author